canalplus/rx-player/src/core/adaptive/README.md

 pick an upper quality.
 Conversely, when a quality may not be downloadable fast enough, the BOLA is "allowed" to decrease the estimated quality, and shall not decide to increase it.

-If no maintanaibility score is computed, then BOLA works the regular way.
+If no maintainability score is computed, then BOLA works the regular way.